 The only sign of an earwig infestation is to actually see them crawling around.
 These insects require moisture in order to survive.
 Earwigs are most commonly found in vegetable gardens… not as commonly inside houses.
 This means they’re most likely brought inside by hitching a ride on clothing, harvested vegetables, dirt from a boot, or even in sleeping bags or tents after a camping trip.

-Think you have a pest problem?
-Call Fox Pest Control at (855) 953-1976 for a free pest control quote.
+Think you have a earwig problem?
+Call Fox Pest Control at (855) 953-1976 for a free earwig control quote.

 Schedule prompt control service with one of our certified technicians.

-Your technician will conduct a thorough pest control inspection of your home and property in order to provide a customized pest treatment plan that will be most effective for your situation.
+Your technician will conduct a thorough pest control inspection of your home and property in order to provide a customized earwig treatment plan that will be most effective for your situation.

-You will receive a detailed report of the service provided and helpful recommendations to remain pest free.
+You will receive a detailed report of the service provided and helpful recommendations to remain earwig free.

 If you see one earwig in your house, it's likely there are more to follow.